Effective Teachers in Every Classroom. Effective Leadership in Every Building.

 The Network for Educator Effectiveness is a comprehensive educator evaluation system with a purpose: to grow teachers and improve schools.
 NEE brings together classroom observation with multiple measures of effectiveness in a secure online portal designed to record feedback, start meaningful conversations, and provide high-quality resources for educator growth and development.

 I have been an administrator for 16 years.
-NEE is by far is the best system I have used for walkthroughs, evaluations, and growing teachers.
+NEE is by far the best system I have used for walkthroughs, evaluations, and growing teachers.
 Everything is transparent with staff, administrator, and superintendent.
 We worked with our staff to set our goals and have received more training than any other model and method I have used.

 High School Principal